 With a number of bills and several housemates, things can get complicated.
 Friendships can break down when money is involved and people start to feel cheated and confused.
 A single account for bills makes things much easier.

-Shared responsibility is only a benefit when all housemates take on the responsibility of managing the account.
+Shared responsibility is only a benefit when all housemates take on the duty of managing the account.
 If payments start lagging behind because someone hasn’t paid into the account, you’ll all be held responsible.

-An often overlooked aspect of joint bank accounts is that all account holders will be co-scored.
+An often-overlooked aspect of joint bank accounts is that all account holders will be co-scored.
 This means that if one of your housemates has a poor credit history, it will affect your own credit rating the moment you open up a joint account with them.

 This co-scoring will stay on your credit record for six years, even if you’ve closed the joint account.

-Because of the shared responsibility of the bank account, if the account becomes overdrawn every account holder is responsible for paying the money owed.
+Because of the shared responsibility of the bank account, if the account becomes overdrawn, every account holder is responsible for paying the money owed.
 This means you could have to pay someone else’s debt.

 Opening a joint account is similar to opening a normal current account.
 Each account holder needs to fill in their section of the application form and provide the evidence mentioned above.